jundalisay/spblist/content/en/research/sarkar/idea/chapter-01d.md

 Hence, life is the expression of the creative unifying force of itself as vital energy under a congenial environment.

-## Vital Energy or Práńáh
+## Vital or Living Energy or Pranah

 <!-- resultant interial -->

-The manifestation of vital energy <!-- práńáh --> depends on 2 conditions:
+The manifestation of living energy <!-- práńáh --> depends on 2 conditions:

 1. The <!-- resultant of práńa must be an interial force --> <!-- creation of práńa must be a --> energy must be from the unifying force

-2. There must be a congenial environment
+2. There must be a congenial environment [i.e. the 5 factors must be present]

 A lack of a congenial condition in the present-day world has caused giant animals of the past to either:
 - become smaller or